teremterem/claude-code-proxy/README.md

 # Claude Code Proxy 🔄 (Repurposed)

-**A simple proxy server for Anthropic API using LiteLLM with Langfuse logging.** 🤝
+**A simple proxy server for Anthropic API with Langfuse logging.** 🤝

-A proxy server that inspects prompts and responses from [Claude Code](https://www.anthropic.com/claude-code) - or any other app that uses the Anthropic API (and allows configuring the Anthropic API base URL) - by routing API calls through LiteLLM and logging them via Langfuse. 🌉
+A proxy server that inspects prompts and responses from [Claude Code](https://www.anthropic.com/claude-code) - or any other app that uses the Anthropic API (and allows configuring the Anthropic API base URL) - by routing API calls directly to Anthropic and logging them via Langfuse. 🌉

 ![Anthropic API Proxy (Repurposed)](pic3.jpeg)